touchlab-lab/knarch.db/README.md

 To see a self-contained example, look at [sample-notepad-sqldelight](sample-notepad-sqldelight).
 The common and Android portions are configured as general multiplatform projects are set up.
 The iOS portion is set up somewhat differently.

-Dependencies are set up on a per-artifact and per-target basis.
-They are *not* transitive, so you'll need to configure all of them.
+Dependency setup is on a per-artifact basis.

 ```groovy
 apply plugin: 'konan'